moliver28/research-handbook/content/handbook/marketing/sales-development/sales-development-tools.md

 ## Crayon Competitive Messaging Resources

 [Crayon](https://app.crayon.co/intel/gitlab/battlecards/) hosts competitive messaging resources that are maintained by GitLab's product marketing team.

+This is where you can find messaging related to GitLab vs some of our competiors such as GitHub, Atlassian, and Azure DevOps

 # Sales Dev Manager Resources